Hardest Workin' Scout in the Biz--

 Cepeda—the "Baby Bull"—hitting a home run that day, which ignited his passion for

-All-Star team forced Airport Little League into extra innings before losing to the Dean
+Little League All-Star team forced Airport Little League into extra innings before losing

-Stotz-led club that made it to Williamsport (the first of only two teams from Sacramento to
+to the Dean Stotz-led club that made it to Williamsport (the first of only two teams from

-skinny senior second baseman at Sacramento High, Don Lyle was not heavily recruited by colleges
+A skinny senior second baseman at Sacramento High, Don Lyle was not heavily recruited

-nor drafted.
-He says he led the area in hitting until the final week when he finished with
+by colleges nor drafted.
+He says he led the area in hitting until the final week when

-(he was picked Honorable Mention and made All-Metro League), he was selected for Sacramento's
+didn't make All-City (he was picked Honorable Mention and made All-Metro League), he was

-nary a sniff from area scouts, the following season he played at Cosumnes River College, where
+With nary a sniff from area scouts, the following season he played at Cosumnes River

-admittedly he was "the worst one on that team."
-But midway through the season Lyle improved, won
+College, where admittedly he was "the worst one on that team."
+But midway through the season

-a starting spot, and helped Jerry Conway's club win the Valley Conference.
-Not
+Lyle improved, won a starting spot, and helped Jerry Conway's club win the

-good enough, however, to get drafted or merit a scholarship offer from a four-year
+Valley Conference.
+Not good enough, however, to get drafted or merit a scholarship offer from a

 Don Lyle was the